The best lidos and splashparks in Surrey

 Getting there: High Street, Hampton, TW12 2ST

-This 33-metre pool is surrounded by a large grassy area – which makes it the perfect spot for relaxing and soaking up the sun.
+This 33-metre pool is surrounded by a large grassy area – which makes it the perfect spot for relaxing and soaking up the sun – and it’s kept at a cool 24 degrees.
 There are 6 lanes in the pool, if you fancy getting more energetic.
-You must book in advance for summer swim and stay sessions.
-Click here for the programme.
+It opens on 21 July for swim and stay sessions which must be booked in advance.

 Getting there: Old Deer Park, Twickenham Road, Richmond TW9 2SF